Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Abstract

 \section{Abstract}

-Businesses generate thousands of documents that communicate their strategic vision and provide details of key products, services, entities, and processes.
-Knowledge workers then face the laborious task of reading these documents to identify, extract, and synthesize information relevant to their organizational goals.
-To automate information gathering, question answering (QA) offers a flexible framework where human-posed questions can be adapted to extract diverse knowledge.
+Researchers produce thousands of scholarly documents containing valuable technical knowledge.
+The community faces the laborious task of reading these documents to identify, extract, and synthesize information.
+To automate information gathering, document-level question answering (QA) offers a flexible framework where human-posed questions can be adapted to extract diverse knowledge.
 Finetuning QA systems requires access to labeled data (tuples of context, question and answer).
-However, data curation for document QA is uniquely challenging because the context (i.e. answer evidence passage) needs to be \emph{retrieved} from potentially long, ill-formatted documents.
+However, data curation for document QA is uniquely challenging because the context (i.e., text passage containing evidence to answer the question) needs to be \emph{retrieved} from potentially long, ill-formatted documents.
 Existing QA datasets sidestep this challenge by providing short, well-defined contexts that are unrealistic in real-world applications.
 We present a three-stage document QA approach: (1) text extraction from PDF; (2) evidence retrieval from extracted texts to form well-posed contexts; (3) QA to extract knowledge from contexts to return high-quality answers -- extractive, abstractive, or Boolean.
-Using \dataset for evaluation, our detect-retrieve-comprehend (\drc) system achieves a +6.25 improvement in Answer-$F_1$ over existing baselines while delivering superior context selection.
-Our results demonstrate that \drc holds tremendous promise as a flexible framework for practical document QA.
+Using the \dataset dataset for evaluation, our \emph{Detect-Retrieve-Comprehend} (\drc) system achieves a +7.19 improvement in \answerf over existing baselines due to superior context selection.
+Our results demonstrate that \drc holds tremendous promise as a flexible framework for practical scientific document QA.